Napoleon Bonaparte

 - The Filing Cabinet Mind: He famously described his mind as a chest of drawers.
 “When I wish to put aside a matter,” he said, “I shut its drawer and open another.
 The contents of the drawers never get mixed, and they never worry me or fatigue me.”
 This indicates elite Attentional Control and Cognitive Flexibility.

-- Parallel Processing: He could dictate letters to four different secretaries simultaneously on four different subjects—war, law, logistics, and romance—without losing his train of thought in any of them.
+- Parallel Processing: He could dictate letters to four different secretaries simultaneously on four different subjects — war, law, logistics, and diplomacy — without losing his train of thought in any of them.
 This suggests an extraordinary Working Memory capacity, able to hold multiple complex “threads” active at once.

 Memory and Calculation